 The starting point for any contribution should be a discussion with the community.
 Our preferred mechanism for that is the project forum, although discussions on the Slack team are equally valid.
 This serves two purposes:

 Once the community discussion reaches a conclusion, the request is either dropped or taken forward.

+At some point a pull request will arrive.
+This will go through the normal review processes.
 The Committer community have a responsibility to review the PR in a timely manner.
 For any significant changes, the PR should be allowed to sit on the list for at least 48 hours - with consideration for weekends and other holiday periods.
 This gives all committers a fair chance to review the PR, or at least register their desire to give it a proper review, regardless of their timezone.

 If there are no outstanding objections, a Committer will accept the PR.